aiobofh/cutest/README.rst

    b.
 Now...
 When you try to compile this code using ``make check``
       everything will fail!

-      You will get build and compilation errors, since there is no corresponding file that contain the design under test yet.
+      You will get build and compilation errors, simply because there is no corresponding file that contain the design under test yet.

    c.
 Create a file called ``file_operations.c`` and implement a
       function called ``write_file`` that takes one ``const char*`` argument as file name.
-And start by just fulfilling the test by returning a 0 (zero) from it.
+And start, by just fulfilling the test;
+      returning a 0 (zero) from it.

       Code::